kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 #### Kubernetes

 All are unversioned.
-The following are not available already for namespaced policies:
-- `kubewarden/kubernetes/list_resources_by_namespace`
-- `kubewarden/kubernetes/list_resources_all`
-- `kubewarden/kubernetes/get_resource`

 The can_i is available:
 - `kubernetes/can_i`

+The following are not available already for namespaced policies, hence they aren't taken into account nor publiciced.
+This allows to, in the case of cluster-wide policies, defer to the policy `spec.contextAwareResources`.
+- `kubernetes/list_resources_by_namespace`
+- `kubernetes/list_resources_all`
+- `kubernetes/get_resource`

 #### Net
 - `net/v1/dns_lookup_host`